stacklane/docs/🗄/Article/models/images.md

 This occurs during the processing phase &mdash;
 an image where `processed==true` has already had safety detection applied.

-If an image appears to be unsafe, then the image will be blurred, and the `unsafe` property will return false.
+If an image appears to be unsafe, then the image will be blurred, and the `unsafe` property will return true.
 When using the default `<img>` HTML generation via triple brackets `{{{post.image}}}`, the generated `<img>` tag will contain the attribute `data-unsafe="true"`.
 Using an attribute selector it's possible to apply additional formatting beyond the default blurring.